U.S. hits major Russian banks with sanctions over invasion of Ukraine | Business

 U.S. hits major Russian banks with sanctions over invasion of Ukraine

+RUSSIAN ELITES The Treasury said it was also imposing sanctions on what it called "Russian elites."

-These included Alexander Vedyakhin, First Deputy Chairman of the Executive Board of Sberbank; and Andrey Puchkov and Yuriy Soloviev, high-ranking VTB Bank executives.
-Washington also expanded the scope of existing curbs on U.S. persons dealing in the debt and equity of Russia state-owned enterprises.
+These included Alexander Vedyakhin, First Deputy Chairman of the Executive Board of Sberbank; Andrey Puchkov and Yuriy Soloviev, high-ranking VTB Bank executives; and Igor Sechin, chief executive officer of oil giant Rosneft and a former deputy prime minister, and his son, deputy head of a department at Rosneft.
+After the U.S. government on Tuesday announced it would broaden restrictions on trading of Russian sovereign debt, Washington on Thursday expanded the scope of existing curbs on U.S. persons dealing in the debt and equity of Russian state-owned enterprises.

+The debt and equity restrictions will apply to 13 firms, including Sberbank, Gazprombank, and the Russian Agricultural Bank.
+The Treasury in Thursday's move issued eight general licenses related to COVID-19, energy and international organizations, among others, to ensure that the latest sanctions hit their targets and minimize unintended consequences.

+"The sanctions and license package has been constructed to account for the challenges high energy prices pose to average citizens" and does not bar energy-related transactions involving certain banks until June 24, the Treasury said.
+The Biden administration also leveled sanctions against 24 banks, defense companies and individuals in Belarus, a staging ground from which Russian forces advanced south toward Kyiv after conducting what were cast as military exercises.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)